Windows 2.3.3 not using all cores in test

 Phillip

-Showing the most recent page of comments.
+Showing page 2 out of 2.
 View the first page

 Sucess!
 John, thanks for your diligence in getting this resolved.
 Both GUI and CLI use 40 cores/80 threads (not as high of score as I was hoping, but i'll keep running tests) - http://browser.primatelabs.com/geekbench2/903766